Questions About Your Medicines

-To get the most current list, go to Find a medicine or call Participant Services.
+To get the most current list, go to Find a Doctor, Medicine, or Pharmacy or call Participant Services.
 Keystone First CHC must approve some medicines before you can get them.
 This is called prior authorization.
 Prior authorization is a way to make sure you get medicines that are proven to work and are right for you.

 Are there any limits to the medicines covered by Keystone First CHC?

 - There are limits to the amount of medicine dispensed at one time.

 - The medicine must be covered under the Pennsylvania Medical Assistance program.